 - Together with the cardinal number εκατον (hekaton), meaning a hundred: the cardinal number διακοσιοι (diakosioi), meaning two hundred.
 This numeral occurs 8 times; see full concordance.

 - Together with the noun δραχμη (drachme), meaning a drachma: the noun διδραχμον (didrachmon), a double-drachma (Matthew 17:24 only).

 - Together with the noun ετος (etos), meaning year: the adjective διετης (dietes), meaning of two years [old] (Matthew 2:16 only).
 From this word comes:

 - Together with the noun θαλασσα (thalassa), meaning sea: the adjective διθαλασσος (dithalassos), denoting the confluence or meeting point of two seas (Acts 27:41 only).

-- Together with the suffix -plous, which means times: the adjective διπλους (diplous), meaning twice as much (2 Timothy 5:17, Revelation 18:6).
-The comparative form of this word, διπλοτερον (diploteron), means two-fold more (Matthew 23:15).
+- Together with the suffix -plous, which means times: the adjective διπλους (diplous), meaning twice as much.
+It occurs 4 times; see full concordance, and the comparative form of this word, διπλοτερον (diploteron), means two-fold more (Matthew 23:15).
 From this adjective comes:

 - The verb διπλοω (diploo), meaning to double (Revelation 18:6 only).

 - The verb δισταζω (distazo), meaning to waver between two options or doubt between two possibilities (Matthew 14:31 and 28:17 only).